Light4GS: Lightweight Compact 4D Gaussian Splatting Generation via Context Model: Method

 \subsection{MHCM: Multiscale Hexplane compression with Context Model}

-We use deep context model to reduce information uncertainty within multiscale hexplanes to achieve a minimized entropy loss.
+We use a deep context model to reduce information uncertainty within multiscale hexplanes to achieve a minimized entropy loss.
 Specifically, each hexplane feature is modeled as a Gaussian distribution conditioned on a carefully designed deep context.
 This context-conditioned distribution is parameterized by a deep network (denoted as MLP() here for simplicity), which takes the context as input to predict each feature’s distribution parameters.
 These parameters are then used to compute the entropy of hexplane features, and subsequently encode features using Arithmetic Coding (AC) \cite{langdon1984arithmetic}.
 The total entropy is incorporated into the 4DGS optimization to balance the rate-distortion (RD) trade-off.
-In Light4GS, we propose a Multiscale Hexplane Context Model, MHCM that leverages intra- and inter-scale redundancies to compress multiscale hexplanes.
-Due to the mirroring nature of encoding and decoding, we present the context model from the encoding perspective, elaborating it in a coarse-to-fine manner in the following.
+In Light4GS, we propose MHCM, which leverages intra- and inter-scale redundancies to compress multiscale hexplanes.
+Due to the mirroring nature of encoding and decoding, we present the context model from the encoding perspective, elaborating it in a coarse-to-fine manner.